jinghuazhao/EWAS-fusion/README.md

 # EWAS-fusion
-Epigenome-wide association study (EWAS) - Functional Summary-based Imputation (FUISON)

-The repository contains information on EWAS-FUSION association and joint/conditional analyses.
+The respository is for Epigenome-wide association study (EWAS) - Functional Summary-based Imputation (FUISON) association and joint/conditional analyses.

 ## Requirements